bramley/phplist-plugin-addons/README.md

 ## Version history ##

     version         Description
-    1.17.0+20240827 Improve export of event log
+    1.18.0+20241218 Set the campaign content to the remote content 1.17.0+20240827 Improve export of event log
                     Add page to decode a link tracking parameter 1.16.0+20240629 Remove the (test) prefix from the subject of a test campaign